Should I Pause My SIP Because Markets Are at All-Time High? (The Honest Answer)

 This is the same cognitive pattern — loss aversion plus overconfidence in short-term market prediction — that causes most individual investors to underperform their own mutual funds.
 Fund return and investor return diverge precisely because investors add money when confidence is high (near highs) and withdraw when fear is high (near lows), or stop investing near highs and miss the subsequent gains.

-The discipline required is the opposite of the instinct: contribute consistently when it feels wrong as much as when it feels right.
-The SIP structure is specifically designed to make this automatic.
+The discipline required is often the opposite of the instinct: contribute consistently when it feels uncomfortable as much as when it feels easy.
+The SIP structure is designed to make this automatic.

 FAQ